ofiwg/libfabric/man/fi_psm.7.md

   *FI_MULTI_RECV* is supported for non-tagged message queue only.

   Other supported capabilities include *FI_TRIGGER*.
-The *psm2* provider also supports *FI_REMOTE_CQ_DATA*.
+The *psm2* provider also supports *FI_REMOTE_CQ_DATA* and *FI_SOURCE*.

 Modes
-: *FI_CONTEXT* is required.
+: *FI_CONTEXT* is required in general.
 That means, all the requests that generate completions must have a valid pointer to type *struct fi_context* passed as the operation context.
+The exception is that if none of *FI_TAGGED* and *FI_MSG* is asked for, then the *FI_CONTEXT* mode is not required.

 Progress
 : The *psm* provider requires manual progress.
 The application is expected to call *fi_cq_read* or *fi_cntr_read* function from time to time when no other libfabric function is called to ensure progress is made in a timely manner.
-Not doing so could result in either poor performance or no progress being made as all.
+The provider does support auto progress mode.
+However, the performance is signinficantly impacted if the application purely depends on the pprovide to make auto progress.

 Unsupported features
-: These features are unsupported: connection management, event queue, scalable endpoint, passive endpoint, shared receive context, send/inject with immediate data.
+: These features are unsupported: connection management, scalable endpoint, passive endpoint, shared receive context, send/inject with immediate data (supported by *psm2* provider).

 # RUNTIME PARAMETERS